-Secukinumab effective in moderate-to-severe psoriasisJuly 11th, 2014 in Diseases, Conditions, Syndromes /
+Secukinumab effective in moderate-to-severe psoriasisJuly 11, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—For patients with moderate-to-severe plaque psoriasis, the fully human anti-interleukin-17A monoclonal antibody, secukinumab, is effective, according to research published online July 9 in the New England Journal of Medicine.

 Richard G. Langley, M.D., from Dalhousie University in Halifax, Canada, and colleagues assessed secukinumab in two phase 3 trials involving patients with moderate-to-severe plaque psoriasis.
 The Efficacy of Response and Safety of Two Fixed Secukinumab Regimens in Psoriasis (ERASURE) trial involved 738 patients and the Full Year Investigative Examination of Secukinumab versus Etanercept Using Two Dosing Regimens to Determine Efficacy in Psoriasis (FIXTURE) study involved 1,306 patients.
 Patients were randomized to 300 mg or 150 mg subcutaneous secukinumab or placebo, or to etanercept in the FIXTURE study.